open-infrastructure-labs/caerus-udf/docs/README_SPARK_UDF.md

 There are 2 potential benefits for Transport:
 - Unification: one UDF, multiple compute engine translation
-- Performance: the Spark translation will create native function (without the implementation of codeGen etc.), which will remove the need of ser
+- Performance: the Spark translation will create native function (without the implementation of codeGen etc.), which will remove the need of serialization/deserialization.

 There are 2 potential benefits for Transport: